Here are two excerpts from The Essential Guide for Homestay Students:

 Dinner will be more like what you are accustomed to, in the sense that everybody tries to eat together and a parent usually cooks.
 But it’s probably at a much earlier hour and sometimes rushed, because family members may have events to attend in the evening.
 Again, we stress it’s your responsibility to be home for dinner on time.
 Don’t expect the mother to be patiently waiting, with the food still warm, if you arrive two hours later.
 Instead, you will have to reheat any leftovers or make a sandwich.

 Thanks for reading the excerpt!
-If you still have questions, please contact us by email (our Hotmail.com address is homestayguide@) or call 613-542-9876.
+If you still have questions, please contact us by email at homestayguide (at) hotmail.com or call 613-542-9876.

 Ready to order?
 Place your order now.